top of page

 Landowners in Utah are receiving offers from developers to lease their land for solar farms.
 They often wonder how much their land is worth for a solar farm and if they are receiving a good offer.
 Leasing land for solar farms helps landowners provide their future generations with long-term financial stability.
 Several factors go into solar farm valuations that landowners and realtors should consider.

 LandGate is a marketplace that provides data intelligence to landowners while also providing them the opportunity to connect with Utah solar developers.
-Traditionally, developers would knock on landowners' doors or cold-call them.
+In a traditional way, developers would knock on landowners' doors or cold-call them.
 This old-fashioned way is not easy for landowners.
 It can be perceived as unwanted solicitation at a time when the landowner is not ready and doesn’t have enough information to feel comfortable talking about a solar farm on their land.

 LandGate provides useful data to landowners or to their agents to inform them for free about the value of their land for solar farm leasing.
 Equipped with more information, landowners can make good and fast decisions about pursuing a solar lease.